NeptuneHub/k3s-supreme-waffle/raspberrypi5/README.md

 if you have a different configuration you will need to adapt this script.

-# Encrypted Backup on StorageBox with Restic(or other mounted internet file share folder)
+# Encrypted Backup with Restic

 For backup file on StorageBox the best way is make a backup encrypted.
 For this purpose I also added an extra backup on a Storagebox on Hetzner.
 You can adapt the same script by mounting the storagebox in the fstab in this way (remember to correct the url and create the backup-credentials.txt files):
 ```